 A planet we call home is a moldy speck of dust drifting in an endless void for an incomprehensibly long time.
 It is beyond saving.
 Nor it needs to.
 I can sense your discontent through time and space, dear reader, but the harsh reality is that our planet is indifferent to its own or our existence.
 It is us, people, who are compelled to admire vast oceans and high mountains that humble us by their share grandeur.

 As legendary stand-up comedian George Carlin once said: “the planet is fine – it’s the people who are fucked”.
 The sooner we learn, the better for all of us and this paradise-like pale blue dot we happen to be living on.

-Now, I’m not trying to justify us shitting all over the place.
-Far from it.
-What I am trying to say is that we need not to get on a high horse with fancy terms like sustainability.
+Now, I’m not trying to justify us shitting all over the place, far from it.
+What I am trying to say is that we need not get on a high horse with fancy terms like sustainability.
 Climate is changing.
 That is a fact.
 The thing is, it has always been changing.
 This is the only constant our planet knows (it doesn’t because it is a rock).

-You may not be aware but Earth’s oceans were once purple (read here), whole Earth was all covered in ice probably multiple times (read here) and there was a time when a global rain lasted for 2 million years (watch here).
-To put that in a perspective, our planet had rainstorms that lasted 6 times longer than our species exist.
-Feeling powerful, dear planetary lifeguard?
+You may not be aware, but Earth’s oceans were once purple (read here), the whole Earth was all covered in ice probably multiple times (read here), and there was a time when a global rain lasted for 2 million years (watch here).
+To put that in perspective, our planet had rainstorms that lasted six times longer than our species exist—feeling powerful, dear planetary lifeguard?

 More attentive readers might point out that bombs that were dropped on Hiroshima and Nagasaki are light fireworks compared to later developed bombs.
 Yes, that is correct.
 The most powerful bomb ever to be detonated, the Soviet-made “Tsar bomba”, was 750 times more powerful than ones detonated in Japan.
 Russians said they were capable of making a bomb 4 times more powerful than that, with a power of 100 megatons.